Skip to content

 EUPD stands for Emotionally Unstable Personality Disorder, which is more commonly known as Borderline Personality Disorder (BPD) in many countries.
-It’s a mental health disorder characterized by a pattern of unstable moods, thoughts, self-image, and behavior.
-These symptoms often lead to impulsive actions and problematic relationships.
-Individuals with EUPD may experience abandonment fears, feelings of emptiness, intense episodes of anger, depression, and anxiety that can last from a few hours to days.
-Treatment typically involves therapy and, in many cases, medications.
+It’s a mental health disorder characterized by a pattern of varying moods, self-image, and behavior.
+These symptoms often result in impulsive actions and problems in relationships.
+People with EUPD may experience intense episodes of anger, depression, and anxiety that can last from a few hours to days.
+They may also struggle with a fear of abandonment and feelings of emptiness.
+Treatment typically involves therapy and, in some cases, medications.
 It’s important to approach this condition with professional help, as it can be complex to manage.

 Why do People use the Term EUPD Instead of BPD?